About Knight of Wands

 Meaning in Tarot

-The following is an account of the knight of wands as if spoken in first person.
-I thought it would be a neat way to gain better and personal understanding of this card's personality.
-Hope you like the perspective!
+The following is an account of the knight of wands as if spoken in the first person.
+I thought it would be a neat way to gain a better and personal understanding of this card’s personality.
+So as you are reading through the knight of wands meaning, please imagine this character is speaking directly to you.
+Enjoy the first-person perspective!

 “I am the Knight of Wands and this is my story.